Arthur Rostron: Biography

 Rostron subsequently returned to the Cunard Line.
 He was made first officer of RMS Lusitania in 1907, but was transferred to the Brescia and promoted to ship's captain the day before Lusitania's maiden voyage.
 Brescia and his next several ships served the Mediterranean region, including his first passenger ship, RMS Pannonia, whose New York City – Mediterranean route he commanded from 1 January 1911.
 He became captain of the passenger liner RMS Carpathia on 18 January 1912.
 By this time a lieutenant in the RNR, Rostron was decorated with the RNR Officer's Reserve Decoration (RD) on 9 November 1909.
 He was promoted to commander in the RNR on 18 January 1912.
+During his time as captain, Rostron was called "The Electric Spark" by his crewmen, for his ability to make swift and decisive orders.